Halter: Uses

 Halters are designed to catch, hold, lead and tie animals, and nothing else.
 However, some people ride horses using a halter instead of a bridle.
 In most cases, it is not safe to ride in an ordinary stable halter because it fits loosely and provides no leverage to the rider should a horse panic or bolt.
 It is particularly unsafe if the lead rope is used as a single rein, attached to the leading ring under the jaw.
+In some cases, mecate-style reins may be added to a rope halter, creating a modified form of hackamore, and equipment called a "sidepull" has a heavier noseband and two reins added on cheek rings placed each side to provide control.